Advisory Board

 Macy Leung

-Macy Leung is a Senior Housing Policy Development Specialist at the California Department of Housing and Community Development (HCD), serving as Project Lead and Lead Author for the 2026 California Statewide Housing Plan and the 2026 10-Year California Housing Data Strategy Plan update.
-She also contributes to the State Excess Sites Program, applying public state land disposition strategies to facilitate affordable housing development.
-With over 15 years of professional experience spanning affordable housing finance and development, land-use economics, and architecture, Macy brings a multidisciplinary approach to addressing complex housing and community development needs in California.
-Prior to joining HCD, Macy held senior and executive leadership roles in Northern California nonprofits focused on affordable housing development, managing multidisciplinary teams and overseeing an affordable housing development portfolio.
-She also served as a Senior Economist with expertise in land-use analysis and economic development policy.
-She holds a Master’s in Design Studies (Urbanization and Housing) from Harvard’s Graduate School of Design, where she was elected Class Marshal and President, a Master of Architecture, and a BA in Economics.
+Macy Leung is a Senior Housing Policy Development Specialist at the California Department of Housing and Community Development, where she leads the 2026 California Statewide Housing Plan and 10-Year Housing Data Strategy Plan update.
+She also advances affordable housing through the innovative State Excess Sites Program, leveraging state public land to facilitate affordable housing development.
+With professional experience spanning affordable housing finance and development, land use economics, and architecture, she brings a multidisciplinary, mission-driven approach to addressing complex housing and community development challenges across California.
+She has held senior and executive roles in nonprofit affordable housing organizations, leading cross-functional teams and managing development portfolios.
+Earlier in her career, she served as a Senior Economist specializing in land use and economic development policy and began her professional path in architecture.
+Macy was the elected founding Board President of a regional land trust and a three-term mayoral appointee to a Northern California city’s Design Review Board.
+She has received national arts awards, lectured on housing finance and design at Harvard and UIUC, and contributed to the Encyclopedia Britannica Architectural Forum.
+She holds a Master’s in Design Studies (Urbanization/Housing) from Harvard Graduate School of Design, where she was elected Class Marshal.
+In addition, she holds a Master of Architecture and a BA in Economics.

 Raymond Lucchesi